Axway/amplify-central/content/en/docs/get_actionable_insights/_index.md

 linkTitle: Get actionable insights
 weight: 525
 date: 2022-02-04
-description: Get insights about your API program, API environments, and APIs.
 ---
+This topic explains how to get insights about your API program, API environments, and APIs.

 ## Business Insights dashboards